 It’s difficult to find mounts made specifically for wheelchair use.
 However, the diameter of the round bars that are used to construct a wheelchair are similar to that of a Harley-Davidson motorcycle.
 So this is a good place to start.
 A lot of motorcycle cell phone mounts are made to fit flush to the handlebar.
 This is unlikely to work well on a wheelchair as the armrest will be in the way.
 You will need a mount that will attach just below the armrest and then extend so it can be viewed by the person seated in the wheelchair.
 Be sure to measure the diameter of the bars on the wheelchair as well as the width of your phone before shopping for a mount.

 A good motorcycle cell phone mount that has an extension to lift it above the armrest is the RAM X-Grip mount.
 We wrote a very detailed article on the X-Grip cradles which you can read here.
 The mount includes a u-bolt to fit bars with a diameter up to 1.25 inches.
 Constructed of metal, this includes a three-inch arm that lifts the cradle above most armrests.
 There are adjustment points at the base and the cradle.
 These easily open to fit phones up to 3.25 inches wide.
 If you have a phone wider than 3.25 inches, such as an iPhone 6 Plus, then look at the same mount with a larger cradle.

-If your wheelchair has an unpadded area where a flush mount can be placed there is a phone mount that will work real well.
+If your wheelchair has an unpadded area where a flush mount can be placed out the Arkon Bike Handlebar Phone Holder Mount that will work real well.
 This mount is normally used on motorcycles.
 It features a bolt on attachment that fits diameters to 1.25 inches.
 The included cradle opens to 3.4 inches.
 A safety bungee is also part of the package which s a nice feature to keep your phone in the mount.
 The bungee is optional and can be removed if you would prefer to leave it off.